vaibhavs14/Design-of-nand-gate-schematic-and-layout/README.md

 ## 2. Layout representation

-We have seen the representation of the CMOS nand gate in the form of the schematic from **xschem** and waveforms derived for the given inputs from **ngspice** in the above section.
-Now we can represent the same nand gate in the form of an layout.
+We have seen the representation of the CMOS **Nand gate** in the form of the schematic from **xschem** and waveforms derived for the given inputs from **ngspice** in the above section.
+Now we can represent the same **Nand gate** in the form of an layout.
 Layout design defines the physical arrangement of components and interconnections on the silicon substrate.
 It's the blueprint that guides the fabrication process.
 A schematic design alone cannot be directly used to manufacture a chip.
-We have used the layout specification that was avaialble from the open source sky water sky130 PDK to design the layout of our nand gate.
+We have used the layout specification that was avaialble from the open source sky water sky130 PDK to design the layout of our **Nand gate**.
 Here the ratio of the **pmos to nmos** is taken as **2:1**.
-Open source tool **magic** is used as layout editor to create our layout reprsentation of nand gate.
+Open source tool **magic** is used as layout editor to create our layout reprsentation of **Nand gate**.

 ![col2](https://github.com/user-attachments/assets/5096747c-ce2e-4357-b5bb-c3d5ececb45c)